 If you are interested in studying in Canada, you will first need a letter of acceptance from an educational institution, meaning you will need to apply to the university directly.
 Canada offers great opportunity for higher learning at a number of institutions.
 Here we have highlighted some options to serve as a starting point in deciding where to apply.

-Study as a Path to Permanent Residency
+Study Permit to Permanent Residency

 Many international students in Canada finish their studies with the hopes of obtaining work and remaining in Canada permanently.
 In certain Express Entry categories, students may be eligible for permanent residence without any work experience.
 Often though, students will apply for work and then a work visa to stay temporarily.
 After having gained academic and work experience in Canada, they may have more options to apply for Canadian permanent residency.